Georgetown, South Carolina: 20th century

 Around 1905, "Georgetown reached its peak as a lumber port", according to the historian Mac McAlister.
-Jim Crow paws excluded African Americans from taking part in elections and from holding office.
+Jim Crow laws excluded African Americans from taking part in elections and from holding office.

 As the twentieth century dawned, Georgetown under the leadership of Mayor William Doyle Morgan began to modernize.
 The city added electricity, telephone service, sewer facilities, rail connections, some paved streets and sidewalks, new banks, a thriving port, and a new public school for white students.
 Public schools were segregated and black schools were historically underfunded.
 The US government built a handsome combination post office and customs house.

 Like most cities, Georgetown suffered economic deprivation during the Great Depression.
 The Atlantic Coast Lumber Company went bankrupt early in the depression, putting almost everyone out of work.
 Businesses related to the mills also lost revenues and had to lay off employees, with a cascading effect through the city.
 In 1936 help arrived, when the Southern Kraft Division of International Paper opened a mill; by 1944 it was the largest in the world.

 From the mid-20th century, the city developed more industry.
 In 1973, the Korf company of Germany founded a steel mill in town. in 1993, the steel mill was financed by Bain Capital and was called Georgetown Steel, which became GST Steel Company with its sister Kansas City Bolt and Nut Company plant in Kansas City, Missouri.

 In 1978, Sigma Chemical Company founded its third chemical plant (the other 2 being in Italy) in Georgetown.

 In September 1989, a major disaster struck the area with Hurricane Hugo struck south of Georgetown.
 Its extremely hard winds and an intense storm surge along the rivers flooded and damaged Georgetown and nearby areas.
 As Georgetown was under Hugo's northern eyewall, it suffered winds more severe and damaging than in Charleston, which was in the hurricane's weak corridor.